Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 3.0 PRL Categories

 In addition to Divisions, shooters can declare which category they will be competing in, prior to shooting a challenge.
 Shooters can select more than one category on their entry forms.
-There are no trophies or prizes for categories, but they provide useful information for the PRL and may help form additional Divisions in the future.
+There are no trophies or prizes for categories (unless a venue chooses to offer them for their event), but they provide useful information for the PRL and may help form additional Divisions in the future.

 3.1 Nato Category